Try riding tram 26 with a GVB day ticket for € 1 (instead of € 8,50)!

 Request a discount code using the link below.
 You won't have to pay yet.

-You can redeem this discount code from 25 June through 25 July in the GVB app or webshop.
-With this code, you can purchase a GVB day ticket for just € 1.
+You can redeem this discount code through 31 December in the GVB app or webshop.
+This codes allows you to purchase a GVB day ticket for just € 1.

 If you use the GVB app, your day ticket will remain valid for 30 days.
 As soon as you activate the ticket, you have 24 hours to use it for travel.